 Yet that’s exactly what you need to be doing on a DAILY basis if you want to feel more relaxed, improve clarity, and reach your peak fitness.

-Adequate rest is vital for mental and physical performance — a well-rested brain and body is a well-functioning brain and body — but that doesn’t mean you have to clock more hours in the land of nod, or even take an afternoon nap.
+Adequate rest is vital for mental and physical performance — a well-rested brain and body is a well-functioning brain and body — but that doesn’t mean you have to clock more hours in the land of nod, or even take an afternoon nap. [tweet_quote]Taking the time to breathe can help relax you or increase energy, depending on your intent and needs.[/tweet_quote]

 In fact, one of the best tools for relaxation, stress management and increasing energy is something that you’re already doing right now — breathing!